 Free Flower Nail Template

-When I was about 14 years old my aunt Trudy bought me my first set of decorating supplies for Christmas.
+When I was about 14 years old, my aunt Trudy bought me my first set of decorating supplies for Christmas.
 I was thrilled.
-The first thing I wanted to do is make beautiful buttercream icing flowers.
-The only problem with that was I didn’t have a clue as to where to start.
+The first thing I wanted to do was make beautiful buttercream icing flowers.
+The only problem with that was that I didn’t have a clue where to start.
 You see, that was way back before the internet and cake decorating classes.
-The only way someone learned things like that was if someone taught them or if they sat for hours and hours and practiced until they figured it out.
+The only way someone learned things like that was if someone taught them or if they sat for hours and practiced until they figured it out.

 I didn’t figure it out.
-I sat for hours looking at the tips wondering how in the world I would end up making incredible flowers like my aunt.
-Then, one day years later, I found a flower nail template.
+I sat for hours looking at the tips, wondering how in the world I would end up making incredible flowers like my aunt.
+Then, one day, years and years later, I found a flower nail template.
 It was great.
-With the help of the flower nail template, and many hours of practice, I could finally make pretty buttercream flowers.
+With the help of the flower nail template and many hours of practice, I could finally make pretty buttercream flowers.

-A few weeks ago I was making plans for royal icing transfers and realized I only had one flower template.
-Traditional buttercream icing flowers aren’t the type of flowers I would have considered a royal icing transfer but, when you think about it, aren’t they royal icing transfers?
-I think they are the original royal icing transfers and I want to celebrate them.
-I want to make a video and show a step by step tutorial for each flower but, before I can do that, we need to talk about the flower nail template.
+A few weeks ago, I was planning on making some royal icing transfers and realized I only had one flower template.
+Traditional buttercream icing flowers aren’t the type of flowers I would have considered a royal icing transfer, but when you think about it, aren’t flowers great royal icing transfers?
+I think they are the original royal icing transfers, and I want to celebrate them.
+I want to make a video and show a step-by-step tutorial for each flower.
+Before I can do that, we need to talk about the flower nail template.

 Free Flower Nail Template and Supply List: